Annie Oakley: Increase in popularity and touring

-In Europe, she performed for Queen Victoria of the United Kingdom, King Umberto I of Italy, President Marie François Sadi Carnot of France and other crowned heads of state.
+In Europe, she performed for Queen Victoria of the United Kingdom, King Umberto I of Italy, President Marie François Sadi Carnot of France, and other crowned heads of state.
 Oakley supposedly shot the ashes off a cigarette held by the newly crowned German Kaiser Wilhelm II at his request.

 From 1892 to 1904, Oakley and Butler made their home in Nutley, New Jersey.

 Oakley promoted the service of women in combat operations for the United States armed forces.
 She wrote a letter to President William McKinley on April 5, 1898, "offering the government the services of a company of 50 'lady sharpshooters' who would provide their own arms and ammunition should the U.S. go to war with Spain."

 The Spanish–American War did occur, but Oakley's offer was not accepted.
-Theodore Roosevelt, did, however, name his volunteer cavalry the "Rough Riders" after the "Buffalo Bill's Wild West and Congress of Rough Riders of the World" where Oakley was a major star.
+Theodore Roosevelt, did, however, name his volunteer cavalry the "Rough Riders" after the "Buffalo Bill's Wild West and Congress of Rough Riders of the World," of which Oakley was a major star.

-In 1901 (the same year as McKinley's assassination), Oakley was badly injured in a train accident but recovered after temporary paralysis and five spinal operations.
-She left the Buffalo Bill show and in 1902 began a less taxing acting career in a stage play written especially for her, The Western Girl.
-Oakley played the role of Nancy Berry who used a pistol, a rifle and rope to outsmart a group of outlaws.
+In 1901 (the same year as McKinley's assassination), Oakley was badly injured in a train accident, but recovered after temporary paralysis and five spinal operations.
+She left the Buffalo Bill show, and in 1902 began a less taxing acting career in a stage play written especially for her, The Western Girl.
+Oakley played the role of Nancy Berry, who used a pistol, a rifle, and rope to outsmart a group of outlaws.

 Throughout her career, it is believed that Oakley taught more than 15,000 women how to use a gun.
 Oakley believed strongly that it was crucial for women to learn how to use a gun, as not only a form of physical and mental exercise, but also to defend themselves.
-She said: "I would like to see every woman know how to handle guns, as naturally as they know how to handle babies."
+She said: "I would like to see every woman know how to handle guns as naturally as they know how to handle babies."

-The Little Sure Shot of the Wild West (Annie Oakley)
+Film appearance

 Buffalo Bill was friends with Thomas Edison, and Edison built the world's largest electrical power plant at the time for the Wild West Show.
-Buffalo Bill and 15 of his show Indians appeared in two Kinetoscopes filmed September 24, 1894.
+Buffalo Bill and fifteen of his show Indians appeared in two Kinetoscopes filmed September 24, 1894.

-In 1894, Oakley and Butler performed in Edison's Kinetoscope film "Little Sure Shot" of the "Wild West", an exhibition of rifle shooting at stationary and moving objects, which was filmed November 1, 1894, in Edison's Black Maria studio by William Heise.
+In 1894, Oakley and Butler performed in Edison's Kinetoscope film Annie Oakley, also known as "Little Sure Shot" of the "Wild West", an exhibition of rifle shooting at stationary and moving objects, which was filmed November 1, 1894, in Edison's Black Maria studio by William Heise.
 It lasted 21 seconds at 30 frames and 39 feet.
 It was the eleventh film made after commercial showings began on April 14, 1894.